Planning to spend 10 days in Greece? Are you looking for the perfect 10-day Greece itinerary?

 The Red Beach is not only one of the most famous beaches in Santorini but also one of the most beautiful, with a unique landscape of red and black volcanic rocks contrasting with the blue waters of the sea.
 It’s only minutes away from Akrotiri!

-Perissa beach features unique black sand juxtaposed with crystal clear waters, making your beach experience unlike any other you’ve had in your life.
-You’ll have a massive rock called Mesa Vouno soaring from the sea, and is usually the main attraction of the place
+Perissa Beach features unique black sand juxtaposed with crystal clear waters, making your beach experience unlike any other you’ve had in your life.
+You’ll have a massive rock called Mesa Vouno soaring from the sea and is usually the main attraction of the place

 - Go on a Catamaran Sunset Cruise.
 A great way to see the scenic beauty of Santorini is on a five-hour catamaran sunset cruise.
-The cruise includes stops at the Red Beach and White Beach for snorkeling and the hot springs near the Volcano,
+The cruise includes stops at Red Beach and White Beach for snorkeling and the hot springs near the Volcano,

 Find more information about the Catamaran Sunset Cruise here.

-You might also want to check out: The best things to do in Santorini.
+You might also want to check out: The best things to Do in Santorini.